-- the student doing the teaching prior to the immunization using the appropriate information sheets, - filling in the assessment tool (all or part), - giving anticipatory guidance relevant to the developmental stage, and - offering support to the child and parent(s).
+- the student provides immunization counseling prior to the immunization using the appropriate health files from the bccdc website (note: students will not be giving immunization injections during the practicum), - filling in the assessment tool (all or part), - giving anticipatory guidance relevant to the developmental stage, and - offering support to the child and parent(s).

-2. Adult Immunization Clinic or Travelers Clinic
+2. Adult Immunization Clinic or Travel Clinic